rafael-frs-a/django-admin-flexlist/README.md

 {% endblock %}
 ```

+### 6. Custom styling (optional)

+The colors used by the components are defined in `django_admin_flexlist/css/colors.css`.
+You can override those values with your own, as seen in the demo project's `base/static/base/css/colors.css` file, and adjust your templates to use your custom CSS file, as seen in `templates/admin/base_site.html`.

 ## Limitations

 The implementation expects fields defined in `list_display` or `get_list_display` to be a list or tuple of strings.
 This simplifies serializing and deserializing changes saved to the DB model.
 As a result, the following Django implementation of a field isn't supported: